dlmanning/gulp-sass/README.md

 ### What about fibers?

 We used to recommend Node fibers as a way to speed up asynchronous rendering with Dart Sass.
-Unfortunately, [Node fibers are discontinued](https://sass-lang.com/blog/node-fibers-discontinued) and will not work in Node 16.
-The Sass team is exploring its optons for future performance improvements, but for now you will get the best performance from `sass.sync()`.
+Unfortunately, [Node fibers are discontinued](https://sass-lang.com/blog/node-fibers-discontinued) and will not work in Node.js 16.
+The Sass team is exploring its options for future performance improvements, but for now, you will get the best performance from `sass.sync()`.

 ## Issues

-`gulp-sass` is a light-weight wrapper around either [Dart Sass][] or [Node Sass][] (which in turn is a Node binding for [LibSass][].
+`gulp-sass` is a light-weight wrapper around either [Dart Sass][] or [Node Sass][] (which in turn is a Node.js binding for [LibSass][].
 Because of this, the issue you're having likely isn't a `gulp-sass` issue, but an issue with one those projects or with [Sass][] as a whole.

-If you have a feature request/question how Sass works/concerns on how your Sass gets compiled/errors in your compiling, it's likely a Dart Sass or LibSass issue and you should file your issue with one of those projects.
+If you have a feature request/question about how Sass works/concerns on how your Sass gets compiled/errors in your compiling, it's likely a Dart Sass or LibSass issue and you should file your issue with one of those projects.

 If you're having problems with the options you're passing in, it's likely a Dart Sass or Node Sass issue and you should file your issue with one of those projects.